Access to a doctor (GP)

 UKCISA's Health and Healthcare web pages - Find out what National Health Service treatment you are entitled to, what services are free of charge and general advice about keeping healthy during your studies in the UK.

 Samaritans This is a confidential service, where you can talk about any difficult thoughts or feelings that you are worried or unhappy about (if you feel you would like some support).
-You can call and talk to someone 24-hours a day, on 08457 90 90 90.
+You can call and talk to someone 24-hours a day for free on 116 123.
 You can also email email@example.com.
-Or you can drop in and talk to someone in person at the central London branch in Soho between 9am and 9pm every day of the year - you don't need an appointment, but you may have to wait a short time before speaking to someone.

 Nightline This is a confidential listening, support and practical information service for students in London.
 It is open from 6pm to 2am every night of term.
 You can call 020 7631 0101 or email firstname.lastname@example.org.